 The seal may be crooked.
 The crimper jaws will correct for this in most situations, by centering and straitening the seal during the crimp process.
 However, if the cap is handing off the stopper alt more on one side than the other, the jaws may not center and straighten the seal completely.

 Over time there will be aluminum or enamel build up on the inside of the jaws, where the seal is formed or wrapped.
 Normally this occurs after crimping between 1,000 and 3000 seals.
-If used in a clean room environment, build up of aluminum occurs much faster and more often, due to the lack of moisture and particulates in the air which act as a lubricant to some extent.
-To check to see if there is aluminum or enamel build up on the jaws, use a swab to wipe the inside radius of the jaws.
+If used in a cleanroom environment, the build-up of aluminum occurs much faster and more often, due to the lack of moisture and particulates in the air which acts as a lubricant to some extent.
+To check to see if there is aluminum or enamel build-up on the jaws, use a swab to wipe the inside radius of the jaws.
 If the swab has a grey tone to it after wiping, the jaws will need to be cleaned, using a swab and alcohol.
-It is then recommended that clean room or food grade grease be wiped inside the jaws.
+It is then recommended that cleanroom or food-grade grease be wiped inside the jaws.
 A thin film is all that is needed.

 Are you crimping in a clean room environment?

 When used inside a cleanroom or hooded environment, you may begin to see a degradation in the finished crimped seal.
 In an ambient environment, there is moisture along with dust particulates in the air.
 The dust particulates and moisture in the air act as a lubricant. ((Continual rubbing, or wearing of aluminum as it is formed, will begin to cause a build-up a combination of lacquer and possibly aluminum particulates.
 (The crimp seals are normally processed with a film or coating when they are manufactured.) )

 It will be necessary to clean and lubricate the crimper jaws periodically.
 (See preventative maintenance or care)

 How do I tell what crimper I need?